Silvenga/silvenga.com/src/posts/archive/cloning-disks-across-a-network.md

+---
-Title: Cloning Disks across a Network
+title: Cloning Disks across a Network
-Description: How to clone disks across a network.
+description: How to clone disks across a network.
 ---

 I was migrating one dedicated server to dedicated another in a different data center.
 I immediately reached for [Clonezilla](https://clonezilla.org/), as my general "disk cloner".
 Turns out that my data center provider limit their KVM network to ~400KiB/s, so actually booting Clonezilla into RAM look over an hour, for each server...